shayne/wsl2-hacks/README.md

 3. Set the fake-`bash` as our `root` user's shell

     We need `root` level permission to get `systemd` setup and enter the environment.
-The way I went about solving this is to have WSL2 default to the `root` user and when `wsl.exe` is executed the fake-`bash` will do the right thing.
+The way I went about solving this is to have WSL2 default to the `rootwsl` (root) user and when `wsl.exe` is executed the fake-`bash` will do the right thing.

-    The next step in getting this working is to change the default shell for our `root` user.
+    The next step in getting this working is to change the default shell for our `rootwsl` user.

-    Edit the `/etc/passwd` file:
+    Edit the `/etc/passwd` file via:

-    `$ vipw`
+    `$ sudo vipw`

-    `$ vipw -s`

     Find the line starting with `root:`, it should be the first line.
-    Add a line:

-    `rootwsl:x:0:0:root:/root:/usr/local/bin/wsl2hack`
+    After that line add the line:

+    `rootwsl:x:0:0:rootwsl:/root:/usr/local/bin/wsl2hack`

     *Never replace `/usr/bin/bash` as it is an actual binary in Ubuntu 20.04/20.10*

     Save and close this file.

-    Make sure to update the primary passwd file *and* the shadow passwd file.
+    Edit the shadow password file via:

+    `$ sudo vipw -s`

+    Find the line starting with `root:`, it should be the first line.
+    After that line add the line:

+    `rootwsl:*:18677:0:99999:7:::`

 4. Exit out of / close the WSL2 shell

     The next step is to shutdown WSL2 and to change the default user to `root`.